1apx-codebase/nvidia-dgx-spark-setup/README.md

 This repository contains scripts, configuration, and documentation for the full AI inference stack running on the **NVIDIA DGX Spark (GB10)**.
-The stack serves LLM inference locally, exposes it through a web UI, and integrates with Oracle APEX and live web search.
+The stack serves LLM inference locally, exposes it through a web UI, and integrates with Oracle APEX.

 ---